Openovate/reactus/README.md

 ###### 2.1.1.1.
 Parameters

-We instantiate the `engine` using `Reactve()`.
+We instantiate the `engine` using `Reactus()`.
 Next, we need to tell the engine where to get the webpack config using `engine.set('webpack', config)` and set the default page using `engine.set('page', Page)`.

 ###### 2.1.1.2.
 Components

-Next we need to declare all the components that will be used in the project.
+Next, we need to declare all the components that will be used in the project.
-`reactve` virtually builds a global component registry accessible only by views using `import Link from 'reactve/components/Link.jsx'` for example.
+`reactus` virtually builds a global component registry accessible only by views using `import Link from 'reactus/components/Link.jsx'` for example.

-> NOTE: `reactve/components/Link.jsx` is a virtual file that does not really exist.
+> NOTE: `reactus/components/Link.jsx` is a virtual file that does not really exist.

 The method `engine.component(name, path to source file)` is a function used to register components where the following parameters are accepted.